Should I Watch..? The Armstrong Lie

 What else should I watch?

-Sportsmen have often been more exciting than the sport they are involved in and one of those is arguably the great racing driver Ayrton Senna, the subject of the documentary Senna (3).
-Or, if you prefer a more Hollywood style look at Formula One, the drama Rush (4) examines the rivalry between Niki Lauda and James Hunt as they clashed for the 1976 Driver's Championship.
+Sportsmen have often been more exciting than the sport they are involved in and one of those is arguably the great racing driver Ayrton Senna, the subject of the documentary Senna.
+Or, if you prefer a more Hollywood style look at Formula One, the drama Rush examines the real-life rivalry between Niki Lauda and James Hunt as they clashed for the 1976 Driver's Championship, a battle that had tragic consequences.